Meditation Classes In Sydney

 free meditation classes in Australia

-Find free lunch time meditation classes and free meditation classes at Eventbrite that lists all the free classes in Sydney and Australia
+Find free lunchtime and meditation classes at Eventbrite, which lists all the free classes in Sydney and Australia.

 free classes at eventbrite

-City community tennis also offers free meditation classes in Sydney.
-The 45-minute class is held free on Tuesday evenings 6 – 6:45 pm and on Thursday lunchtimes 12:15 – 1 pm.
-Click here to book your class today
+City Community Tennis also offers free meditation classes in Sydney.
+The 45-minute class is free on Tuesday evenings 6 – 6:45 pm and on Thursday lunchtimes 12:15 – 1 pm.
+Click here to book your class today.

-The following meditation centers offer free meditation class in Sydney:
+The following meditation centres offer free meditation classes in Sydney:

 free meditation class in Sydney

-• Located at City Mutual Building, Level 10, 66 Hunter Street, Sydney Centred Meditation is Sydney’s first drop-in meditation studio.
+• Sydney Centred Meditation is Sydney’s first drop-in meditation studio located at City Mutual Building, Level 10, 66 Hunter Street.
 The bright and airy studio has classes designed for corporate workers, with 30-minute sessions before and after the business day and at lunchtime.

-• At The Broad Place at Mosman, Paddington and Palm Beach you can find meditators from all over Sydney.
-Run by Jacqui Lewis, the school prides itself on helping people to feel happier, healthier and more grounded through Vedic meditation.
+• At The Broad Place at Mosman, Paddington, and Palm Beach, meditators from all over Sydney gather.
+Run by Jacqui Lewis, the school prides itself on helping people feel happier, healthier, and more grounded through Vedic meditation.

-• At meditation Sydney located at Level 2, 65 York Street, Sydney hosts weekly introductory free meditation classes, On signing up you begin with a three-day course, then four months of weekly/monthly follow-ups.
+• Meditation Sydney, located at Level 2, 65 York Street, Sydney, hosts weekly introductory free meditation classes.
+On signing up, you begin with a three-day course, followed by four months of weekly/monthly follow-ups.
 After that, graduates are welcome to attend any group meditation classes around the globe.

-• Australian School of Meditation and Yoga at 154/160 Broadway, Ultimo offers a course that covers the practice of meditation, and how to use it to lower stress and tension, and improve decision-making, mental clarity, tolerance and find inner peace.
+• Australian School of Meditation and Yoga at 154/160 Broadway, Ultimo, offers a course on meditation, including how to use it to lower stress and tension, improve decision-making, mental clarity, tolerance, and find inner peace.

-• Bondi Meditation Centre at 28 Moore Street, Bondi teaches Vedic meditation.
+• Bondi Meditation Centre at 28 Moore Street teaches Vedic meditation.
 It’s effective and easy to learn, and the experience is made all the more enjoyable by the centre’s owner, Matt Ringrose.
-The center offers free introductory talks, as well as a four-day introductory course.
-Once you’ve completed that, you can join group meditation on Monday evenings, as well as ‘Reboot Camp’ on Thursday mornings.
+The centre offers free introductory talks and a four-day introductory course.
+Once you’ve completed that, you can join group meditation on Monday evenings and ‘Reboot Camp’ on Thursday mornings.

-• At 2/220 Liverpool Street, East Sydney Sydney Meditation Centre offers beginner, intermediate and advanced six-week meditation courses.
+• Sydney Meditation Centre, located at 2/220 Liverpool Street, East Sydney, offers beginner, intermediate, and advanced six-week meditation courses.

-• The Meditation Sanctuary located at Rozelle, Annandale & Sydney CBD you can learn and practice Zen meditation, an ancient Chinese and Japanese technique.
-The programs are run by accredited teachers and attract hundreds of students throughout the year.
+• At the Meditation Sanctuary, located in Rozelle, Annandale, and Sydney CBD, you can learn and practice Zen meditation, an ancient Chinese and Japanese technique.
+Accredited teachers run the programs, which attract hundreds of students throughout the year.

-• At 115 Cooper Street, Surry Hills, Yoga Surry Hills studio offers a range of yoga classes along with meditation.
-The classes start with guided practice, and afterward, the teacher opens up the floor for questions and discussion.
+• At 115 Cooper Street, Surry Hills, Yoga Surry Hills studio offers a range of yoga classes and meditation.
+The classes start with guided practice, and afterwards, the teacher opens the floor for questions and discussion.

-• Meditate in Sydney at 693-695 South Dowling St Surry Hills is a modern Buddhist meditation center with a full program of weekly drop-in classes and guided meditations, including classes throughout the city and suburbs.
+• Meditate in Sydney at 693-695 South Dowling St Surry Hills is a modern Buddhist meditation centre with full weekly drop-in classes and guided meditations, including courses throughout the city and suburbs.

 • Two free meditation audios are offered by mrsmindfulness.

-Besides these Art of living and yoga sydney also offers free meditation classes in Australia.
+Besides Art of Living and Yoga, Sydney also offers free meditation classes in Australia.

-One important thing I would urge you not to do in meditation is to force yourself upon doing it for the sake that others are doing it.
-Meditation is a self practice, a journey of self knowledge.
-Simply make it enjoyable and part of your routine.
-It is best to do it first thing in the mornings.
+One important thing I would urge you not to do in meditation is force yourself to do it because others are doing it.
+Meditation is a self-practice, a journey of self-knowledge.
+Make it enjoyable and part of your routine.
+It is best to do it first thing in the morning.

-Meditation is a wonderful way to find inner peace and calmness in today’s chaotic world.
+Meditation is an excellent way to find inner peace and calmness in today’s chaotic world.
 The various types of meditation, including mindful, spiritual, focused, movement, and mantra meditation, can help you achieve this sense of calmness.
-Mantra meditation is particularly useful in relieving emotional instability and stress.
+Mantra meditation is beneficial in relieving emotional instability and stress.

-Free meditation classes in temples and churches are a great way to explore and experience meditation without having to spend a lot of money.
-So, if you are looking for a way to reduce stress and find inner peace, try out one of these free meditation classes in Sydney and experience the benefits of meditation for yourself.
+Free meditation classes in temples and churches are a great way to explore and experience meditation without spending a lot of money.
+So, if you are looking for a way to reduce stress and find inner peace, try one of these free meditation classes in Sydney and experience the benefits of meditation for yourself.

 Send Us a Message